"May extra money ka ba diyan? Pautang naman."

-Such a response doesn’t give much detail but clearly states your point without hurting someone’s feelings.
-If that person is really close to you, he or she will understand and will not hold grudge against you.
+Such a response doesn't give much detail but clearly states your point without hurting someone's feelings.
+If that person is really close to you, they will understand and will not hold grudge against you.

 No need to overexplain.
 Sharing more details than necessary might make the person feel that you think he or she can't handle a refusal.

 10. Offer to Help in a Different Way

 Can't afford to support your loved one financially but you really want to help?
 You can do so without shelling out cash.
 Sincerely offer non-monetary assistance.
 This is a great way to soften the impact of rejection and help the person become less reliant on financial help from family and friends.

 Here are some ways to support family or friends who try to borrow money:

 - Help them find a raket or side business.
 Or share any opportunity or idea you know that lets them earn extra income